carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 {: .output}

 Now, we want to construct the Rips complex associated with the genes with respect to the distance matrix that we obtained.
-To do this, we will impose the condition that the maximal distance between genes will be 2.
+In episode [Topological Data Analysis](https://paumayell.github.io/pangenomics/08-tda/index.html) we explain that to construct the Vietord Rips Complex we need to define a distance parameter called threshol and points within a distance less than or equal to the threshold are connected.
+The maximum thresholl(`max_edge_length`) that we will use here is 2.

 ~~~
 max_edge_length = 2